UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 While wind energy offers clean and renewable power with low emissions, it must compete economically with other power sources.

-How to Use Wind Energy for Your Home
+Can You Use Wind Power for Your Home?

 Infographic showing two ways to use wind energy: installing a small turbine or choosing a green energy plan.